sawyerbelair/sawyerbelair/README.md

 Above all else, I'm seeking to recognize the complexity of issues affecting regular people, instead of reducing them into binary, divisive litmus tests of pre-packaged political ideology.
 I strive to bring an analytical approach to my work, even in stories where hard numbers might not apply.
 It's often easy to lose sight of real-life experiences in the presence of so many numbers, and so perhaps most importantly, I'm striving to maintain the human voices underpinning every great story.

-I'm also working on innovating novel applications of simple technology in the realm of data journalism, most recently in cooperation with UNL Professor Matt Waite on sensor-encoding project seeking to visualize the physical experience of attending large-crowd activities, such as sporting events and concerts.
+I'm also working on innovating novel applications of simple technology in the realm of data journalism, most recently in cooperation with UNL Professor Matt Waite on sensor-based coding project seeking to visualize the physical experience of attending large-crowd activities, such as sporting events and concerts.

 Here's a couple of my favorite pieces I've done far:
 * An [investigation](https://journalstar.com/news/local/nebraska-among-states-with-highest-number-of-train-derailments-data-shows/article_69553520-b60a-11ed-bfaa-13387cb4ca5c.html) into train derailments in Nebraska, linking decades-long trends to recent derailments in the state as well as the disaster in East Palestine, OH.